strategineer/personal-website/source/cocktails/green_mans_whiskers.html.markdown

   - 1 to 2 dashes of orange bitters
 steps:
   - Shake and strain into a chilled cocktail glass.
-notes:
+---
 - This is a variation on the "curled" Satan's Whiskers cocktail which replaces the orange curaçao with blue curaçao because that's what I had at the time.
----